 A few weeks ago a good friend of mine was due to host dinner for her husband’s golfing buddies.
 The day before the dinner she telephoned the outside caterers to check everything was in order and discovered she had given them the wrong date.
 It was impossible for the caterers to prepare the food in time.
 She called me in a panic.

-Between us we concocted a menu which you might find helpful if you ever find yourself in a similar situation.
-It was based on the logic that the dinner was for primarily for men and no fancy cuisine was required!
-If there’s one thing I’ve learned on reaching the ripe old age of thirty something it’s that men love pies – any type of pie will do as long as it’s surrounded by pastry and preferably accompanied by baked beans (hot or preferably cold straight from the can).
+Between us, we concocted a menu which you might find helpful if you ever find yourself in a similar situation.
+It was based on the logic that the dinner was primarily for men and no fancy cuisine was required!
+If there’s one thing I’ve learned on reaching the ripe old age of thirty-something it’s that men love pies – any type of pie will do as long as it’s surrounded by pastry and preferably accompanied by baked beans (hot or preferably cold straight from the can).
 Bearing this in mind we commenced our task.

 Have you ever tried making hot water pastry?
 It’s one of the easiest pastries to make and the following recipe, which I’ve made many times, makes 11 good size individual pies in medium ramekin dishes:

 Pastry: Combine 4 cups sifted plain flour and 1 tbs. baking powder in a bowl.
 Cut in 250g Crisco (use lard if you can get it) until mixture resembles fine breadcrumbs.
 Add sufficient boiling water (about 1½ cups) to form a stiff dough.
 Cover and rest for 30 minutes.